Jour

 0

-13.6 million tonnes of CO₂e have been saved in Switzerland since 2013 with the support of the KliK Foundation.
+Over 15 million tonnes CO₂e have been saved in Switzerland since 2013 with the support of the KliK Foundation.

 Transportation